Opioids Leading to More Deaths on Arizona Roads

 - Obey all traffic signals and proceed with caution through intersections, making sure to watch for drivers who might run a red light.

 - Never drive distracted.
 Your focus needs to be on the road at all times.

 - Educate your family members and friends that driving under the influence of opioids is dangerous.
 Opioid addiction can usually be spotted by looking for these symptoms: drowsiness, unusual withdrawal from regular activities, a drastic change in behavior, flu-like illnesses, secretive behaviors, frequent doctor visits.

 However, even by following all these guidelines, you might still find yourself the victim of a car accident caused by a driver under the influence of opioids.
 Immediately following the accident, you should get help from an experienced legal team.
-Breyer Law Offices, P.C., makes sure to collect evidence and organize the facts about the crash so you can receive a settlement.
+The Arizona drugged driving accident victim lawyers at Breyer Law Offices, P.C. will make sure to collect evidence and organize the facts about the crash so you can receive a settlement.
 You’ll likely be faced with expensive medical bills, car damages, and a loss of wages, all of which a strong settlement can help with.

 Get Help Now